 The programme offers 5 full scholarships renewable for three years subject to satisfactory academic appraisal.
 Scholarships are awarded on the basis of merit, meaning that they will be offered to the top candidates of the final ranking.

 The PhD programme currently does not charge tuition fees.
 Admitted students however are required to pay an annual student tax to the amount of roughly €120,00.

 Studying for a PhD programme is a full-time commitment and we expect all our PhD students to take up residence in the area.
 Students are required to be resident in Trento for 24 months during the 3-year programme.
 A limited number of subsidised apartments will be made available to foreign students.
-An orientation day will be held in early October 2013 and coursework will start towards the beginning of that month.
+Coursework will start on 1 November.